Hotel Map of Las Vegas Strip

 Just past the intersection of Las Vegas Boulevard and Sahara, The Strat unofficially marks the north tip of the Strip.
 Recent renovations — from rooms to restaurants — have been a welcome upgrade, making the hotel formerly known as the Stratosphere one of the best deals on the Strip right now.
 Famous for its 1,149-foot-tall tower, which comes with thrill rides and an observation deck near the top.
 Nearby neighborhoods are a bit rough.
 Avoid wandering around at night.

-Formerly known as the Sahara, the SLS is under new ownership and making lots of changes.
 Lobby feels brand new.
 The restaurants are great, especially Bazaar Meat by Jose Andres, which is one of the best steakhouses in town.
 Three swimming pools have their charm, including a rooftop option on the Lux tower.
-Casino was recently renovated and there’s a strong rumor the property will revert back to its former identity as the Sahara.
+Casino was recently renovated.
+(Formerly the SLS Hotel.)

 Also known as the Royal Vacation Suites, this hotel has a no-frills feel and The Barrymore — a fantastic restaurant with a nice cocktail bar.
 Rooms and pool are average.
 Hotel is within walking distance to the Las Vegas Convention Center and small-time attractions like Indoor Skydiving and the Peppermill (a historic restaurant and lounge).